superdav42/wp-multisite-waas/.wiki/the-wp-ultimo-affiliate-program.md

-# The WP Ultimo Affiliate Program
+# The WP Multisite WaaS Affiliate Program

-You can become a WP Ultimo affiliate by joining our Lemon Squeezy affiliate program.
+You can become a WP Multisite WaaS affiliate by joining our Lemon Squeezy affiliate program.

 First go to our affiliates page on <https://store.wpultimo.com/affiliates>, and click the button to become an affiliate.
 ![](https://docs.nextpress.us/uploads/d63c485e-f614-4a5a-b86d-4f604036e979.png)